VUIIS/demo-singularity-matlab-fsl/README.md

 `matlab/src/matlab_entrypoint.m` exists to take command line arguments, parse them, and call the main code.
-A convenient way to set things up is to write a main function that takes a structure `inp` as its sole input, with the structure containing whatever inputs are needed.
+A convenient way to set things up is to write a main function that takes a structure as its sole input, with the structure containing whatever inputs are needed.
 See `matlab/src/matlab_main.m` for an example of this.